Menu

 [UNDER-THE-HOOD]

-What happens inside Command(resume=...): LangGraph reloads the saved state from the checkpointer, replays to the interrupt() call, injects your resume value as interrupt()‘s return, and keeps going.
-The node doesn’t restart from the top — it picks up at the exact line where it paused.
-Feel free to skip this detail if you’re just getting started.
+What goes on inside Command(resume=...): LangGraph pulls the saved state from the checkpointer, replays up to the interrupt() call, plugs your value in as its return, and keeps going.
+The node doesn’t start over — it picks up at the exact line where it froze.
+Feel free to skip this if you’re just starting out.

-How Do You Auto-Approve Safe Tools and Gate Risky Ones?
+How Do You Auto-Approve Safe Tools but Gate Risky Ones?

-Requiring a thumbs-up on every tool call gets tedious quickly.
-In real systems, you wave low-risk calls through and only gate the risky ones.
+Asking for a sign-off on every tool call gets old fast.
+In practice, you let safe calls fly and only flag the risky ones.
 Here’s how.

 python